Jewish ethnic divisions: Genetic studies

-Despite the evident diversity displayed by the world's distinctive Jewish populations, both culturally and physically, genetic studies have demonstrated most of these to be genetically related to one another, having ultimately originated from a common ancient Israelite population that underwent geographic branching and subsequent independent evolutions.
+Despite the evident diversity which is displayed by the world's distinctive Jewish populations, both culturally and physically, genetic studies have demonstrated that most of these Jewish communities are genetically related to each other, ultimately originating within a common ancient Israelite population that underwent geographic branching and subsequent independent evolutions.

-A study published by the National Academy of Sciences stated that "The results support the hypothesis that the paternal gene pools of Jewish communities from Europe, North Africa, and the Middle East descended from a common Middle Eastern ancestral population, and suggest that most Jewish communities have remained relatively isolated from neighboring non-Jewish communities during and after the Diaspora."
+A study which was published by the National Academy of Sciences stated that "The results support the hypothesis that the paternal gene pools of Jewish communities from Europe, North Africa, and the Middle East descended from a common Middle Eastern ancestral population, and suggest that most Jewish communities have remained relatively isolated from neighboring non-Jewish communities during and after the Diaspora."
 Researchers expressed surprise at the remarkable genetic uniformity they found among modern Jews, no matter where the diaspora has become dispersed around the world.

-Moreover, DNA tests have demonstrated substantially less inter-marriage in most of the various Jewish ethnic divisions over the last 3,000 years than in other populations.
-The findings lend support to traditional Jewish accounts accrediting their founding to exiled Israelite populations, and counters theories that many or most of the world's Jewish populations were founded by entirely gentile populations that adopted the Jewish faith, as in the notable case of the historic Khazars.
-Although groups such as the Khazars could have been absorbed into modern Jewish populations – in the Khazars' case, absorbed into the Ashkenazim – it is unlikely that they formed a large percentage of the ancestors of modern Ashkenazi Jews, and much less that they were the genesis of the Ashkenazim.
+Moreover, DNA tests have demonstrated that there has been substantially less inter-marriage in most of the various Jewish ethnic divisions over the last 3,000 years than there was in other populations.
+The findings lend support to traditional Jewish accounts which accredit their founding to exiled Israelite populations, and they also counter the theory that many or most of the world's Jewish populations were founded by entirely gentile populations that adopted the Jewish faith, as in the notable case of the historic Khazars.
+Although groups such as the Khazars could have been absorbed into modern Jewish populations – in the Khazars' case, absorbed into the Ashkenazim – it is unlikely that they formed a large percentage of the ancestors of modern Ashkenazi Jews, and it is much less likely that they were also the ancestors of the Ashkenazim.

-Previously, the Israelite origin identified in the world's Jewish populations was attributed only to the men who had migrated from the Middle East and then forged the current known communities with "the women from each local population whom they took as wives and converted to Judaism".
+Previously, the Israelite origin which was identified in the world's Jewish populations was only attributed to the men who had migrated from the Middle East and then forged the currently-known communities with "the women from each local population whom they took as wives and converted to Judaism".
 Research in Ashkenazi Jews has suggested that, in addition to the male founders, significant female founder ancestry might also derive from the Middle East, with about 40% of the current Ashkenazi population descended matrilineally from just four women, or "founder lineages", that were "likely from a Hebrew/Levantine mtDNA pool" originating in the Near East in the 1st and 2nd centuries CE.